 INTRODUCTION

-Seeking applications for one full-time Health Promotion Specialist for a grant-funded position to perform a wide range of policy development, education, and community outreach duties with emphasis on the Tobacco Prevention and Education Program.
+Douglas Public Health Network is seeking applications for one full-time Health Promotion Specialist for a grant-funded position to perform a wide range of policy development, education, and community outreach duties with emphasis on the Tobacco Prevention and Education Program.

 The successful candidate is skilled in building partnerships, designing and evaluating programs, influencing policies, leading strategically, managing programs and resources, and understanding approaches for best practice policy, system changes and program infrastructure.
-Activities include community assessment, program planning, community mobilization, and implementation and evaluation of program effectiveness under the direction of the Public Health Director.
-Plans, implements and evaluates the educational components of the tobacco prevention program toward the fulfillment of program goals and objectives
+Activities include community assessment, program planning, community mobilization, and implementation and evaluation of program effectiveness.
+Plans, implements and evaluates the educational components of the tobacco prevention program toward the fulfillment of program goals and objectives.

 PRINCIPAL DUTIES